CharlieMallon/javascript30/README.md

 Upgrades added:

 ### Flex Panels Image Gallery
-This uses minimal js to open/close panels, it is a good into to flexbox and CSS transitions.
+This uses minimal js to open/close panels, it is a good into to flexbox and CSS transitions.</br>
 Things to add
 -   only one panel is open at a time